dennislim92/dennislim92.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Dennis Lim.
-I am a final-year Ph.D in economics candidate at the Singapore Management University, School of Economics.
-I will be on the job market from November 2023 onwards.
-My area of research is in topics relating to high-dimensional statistics, particularly in weak identification of instrumental variables.
+I completed my Ph.D in economics at the Singapore Management University, School of Economics, in July 2024.
+I will be on the job market from September 2024 onwards.
+My area of research is in topics relating to high-dimensional statistics, particularly to problems relating to in weak identification of instrumental variables.
 I am also interested in treatment effects estimation, causal inference, synthetic controls, as well as conformal inference.
 Feel free to check out my research, or email me if you have any questions.